 "It's clearly very emotional without Chad," Feige said before the 'Black Widow' Global Fan Event in Los Angeles on Tuesday night.

-Talking to Variety, the Marvel Studios chief Kevin Feige said that filming the movie will be "very emotional without Chad."
 "But everyone is also very excited to bring the world of Wakanda back to the public and back to the fans.
-We're going to do it in a way that would make Chad proud," he concluded.
-To recall, Boseman had died of colon cancer.
+We're going to do it in a way that would make Chad proud," he added.

 Plot details have been kept under wraps, and Feige did not say which specific actors would be returning.
 But Danai Gurira, Letitia Wright, Daniel Kaluuya, Winston Duke, Lupita Nyong'o, Florence Kasumba, and Angela Bassett would all likely reprise their roles from the original film.

 Director Ryan Coogler is returning to direct the upcoming installment from his screenplay.
 'Black Panther: Wakanda Forever' is set to debut on July 8, 2022.